 In 2018 bills to end Child Marriage were successful in Delaware and New Jersey.
 As a result, there is considerable momentum around this issue.
 Georgia passed a law raising the minimum age to marry from 16 to 17 in May 2019.
 The new bill enacted in the Conservative State of Georgia is now stronger than the protections we give children in the state of California.
 In January 2020, Child Marriage was banned in the U.S. Virgin Islands.
 In May 2020, Pennsylvania and Minnesota passed laws to end Child Marriage.
 In June 2021, Rhode Island passed the law to end Child Marriage under 18, No Exceptions.
-As of today, four states have ended Child Marriage with no exceptions and the practice remains legal in 46 states.
+As of today, five states have ended Child Marriage with no exceptions and the practice remains legal in 45 states.

 Summary of Current Child Marriage Law in California

 Most Californians are shocked to find out Child Marriage is legal in their state and 45 other states.
 Current law in California established by SB273 approved by the Governor in September 2018 and effective January 2019 includes no minimum age to marry.
 The minimum age to marry is also referred to as an “age floor.”
 Minors can marry with permission from their parents and the court.
 The 2018 bill presented in Sacramento failed to connect Child Marriage to Californians and to connect to a global campaign to prevent human rights abuse.
 The California Coalition to End Child Marriage believes this legislative misstep resulted from a lack of education, a failure to listen to the Voices of Survivors, and a lack of community awareness.
 Going forward, The California Coalition to End Child Marriage will engage the public to build a coalition of support.

 Six states have enacted “No Child Marriage, No Exceptions” laws